devzendo/transputer-emulator/README.md

   * !IO: Initialise UART
 * Allow validation using Mike's TVS and pass tests for all implemented instructions
 * Added a build for the Raspberry Pi Pico - that can run Hello World booted from a link; that has a single core, a single link over CDC-USB Serial, and a diagnostics output also over a separate USB CDC port.
+All log calls go out over this port.
   The memory/flash use is quantified.
+* The IServer has a link that can run over a TTY (to connect to a Pi Pico emulator).
+* Asynchronous link abstraction using GPIO:
+  * Lowest level: TxRxPin, represents a pair of abstract pins.
+GPIOTxRxPin would use Pi Pico GPIO pins.
+Tests would use a CrosswiredTxRxPinPair, which gives a pair of TxRxPins, A and B, where setting A's Tx pin enables B's Rx pin.
+Setting B's Tx enables A's Rx.
+An AsyncLink would take a TxRxPin, and tests would create two AsyncLinks with the two TxRxPins back-to-back.
+  * OversampledTxRxPin handles the potentially noisy input and performs majority voting on it to yield a cleaner set of bit-long samples to the next layer...
+  * Medium level: DataAckSender, state machine that uses the Tx half of a TxRxPin to clock out an Ack or Data frame and can be queried for its state.
+DataAckReceiver, a state machine that senses the Rx half of a TxRxPin to clock in any received Ack and/or Data frame.
+  * High level: AsyncLink.

 Third release:
-* Capable of running eForth.
+* Capable of running eForth, possibly the Small-C compiler.
 * Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
+* Raspberry Pi Pico bit-banged links replaced with PIO links.

 Fourth release:
 * More IServer implementation.
 * Prevent directory-traversal vulnerabilities in IServer's file handling - limit operations to under its root directory.
 * Complete Integer functionality.
+* Port to the Cheap Yellow Display.

 Fifth release:
 * Complete Floating Point functionality.